ddintzner/ease360/README.md

 ### Basic  Example

-The below  is an excerpt from the ease360 example page http://ease360js.com/examples/ease360-ex1.html
+The below is an example on a basic initialization.

 ```javascript